Model-independent search for anisotropies in stochastic gravitational-wave backgrounds and application to LIGO-Virgo's first three observing Runs: Introduction

 Studying SGWBs may potentially open a window onto ~$\sim10^{-32}$ s (at a redshift $z > 10^{25}$) after the Big Bang.
 Our current knowledge of the early Universe mostly comes from the CMB \cite{CMB_og, CMB_review}, the relic electromagnetic (EM) radiation from 380,000 years ($z \sim 1100$) after the Big Bang during the epoch of recombination.
 Before recombination, the Universe was opaque to EM waves.
 Hence, GWs present a unique opportunity to probe the earliest moments of the Universe.

 Background gravitational radiation is stochastic in the sense that it can only be characterized statistically, in terms of moments of its probability distribution.
-Stochastic signals can mimic shot noise, appearing as individual bursts in the timestream, or they can be described as Gaussian, where a multitude of signals overlap so that the central limit theorem applies.
+Stochastic GW signals can mimic shot noise, appearing as individual bursts in the timestream, or they can be described as Gaussian, where a multitude of signals overlap so that the central limit theorem applies.
 They may also exhibit popcorn-like features in the time domain, with partially overlapping signals but still far from the Gaussian regime~\cite{SGWB_review2022_AR}.
+To differentiate between the aforementioned sources of stochastic backgrounds, several subtraction or multi-fitting methods have been proposed~\cite{Biscoveanu:2020gds,Zhong:2022ylh,Zhou:2022otw}, which leverage on the particular statistical nature of each signal contribution.

 At cosmological scales, we assume the GW sky is isotropic based on the isotropy of the CMB, which traces the matter distribution in the Universe.
 However, at local scales, the nonuniform distribution of astrophysical GW sources may produce an anisotropic SGWB.
 Moreover, similar to the CMB dipole anisotropy \cite{CMB_anisotropies_review, CMB_Planck2018_anisotropies, CMB_dipole_contestation}, our peculiar motion with respect to the SGWB rest frame induces a recurring modulation affecting the dipole.
 It is thus fair to assume the SGWB power contains anisotropic components on top of an ensemble average isotropic value.